 The CBC is a business membership based organization with a mission to actively promote and build a positive business environment in Covington, Kentucky.
-As a CBC member you have the power to access, opportunity and growth.
+As a CBC member you have the power of access, opportunity and growth.

 Our goal is to provide each member with the access to be personally introduced to local business leaders who they actually want to meet.